keunwoochoi/kapre/README.md

   - [`augmentation.AdditiveNoise`](#additivenoise)

 ## News
+* 17 Mar 2020
+  - 0.1.7
+    - added `utils.Delta` layer
 * 20 Feb 2020
   - Kapre ver 0.1.7
     - No vanilla Keras dependency
     - Tensorflow >= 1.15 only
-    - Not tested on Python 2.7 anymore; only on Python 3.6 and 3.7.
+    - Not tested on Python 2.7 anymore; only on Python 3.6 and 3.7 locally (by `tox`) and 3.6 on Travis

 * 20 Feb 2019
   - Kapre ver 0.1.4